jobarber/essays/README.md

 1. I intend to incorporate error analysis (via LIME) into this ML lifecycle.
 2. I have tests to add as well, which I used with Transformers.
 3. I have some cleaning up to do.
+4. I will make my mlruns folder available somehow in order to share results and model artifacts.